SubhiH/XprogressRing/README.md

  <br />
 In the `startAnimation` you should pass the mode for ProgressView (fullModeProgress ,halfModeProgress ,quarterModeProgress and the default one is `quarterModeProgress`).
  <br />
--To stop the animation and hide progressView call: `stopAnimation()`.
+To stop the animation and hide progressView call: `stopAnimation()`.
  <br />
 ## Important feature
-as you know, when you are showing progressView for the user, you have to stop the user from interacting with the component in below the progressView, so you can call `addSeparableView` to insert separated view to disable ineracting : <br />
+When you are showing progressView for the user, you have to stop the user from interacting with the component in below the progressView, so you can call `addSeparableView` to insert separated view to disable ineracting : <br />
 ```swift
 xProgressRing.stopAnimation()
 ```